emendir/EndraApp/README.md

+## Endra App
+_P2P Messenger_

+Based on IPFS, the Walytis database blockchain, and Walytis-Identities DID management technologies, this peer to peer messenger support multiple devices per user, and group chats.

 ## DevOps

 For speedy starting and termination of the app, on Linux, install Brenthy to run Walytis & IPFS as a systemd service.